-Our commitment to Parkinson’s Disease
+Our commitment to Parkinson’s disease

 What is Parkinson’s disease?

 Parkinson’s disease is a neurodegenerative condition that occurs when some of the cells in the brain (neurons) stop working properly and are lost over time.
 It is the second most common age-related neurodegenerative disorder after Alzheimer’s disease.
-The symptoms of Parkinson’s disease generally develop slowly over years and the progression of symptoms is often different from one person to another.
+The symptoms of Parkinson’s disease generally develop slowly over years and the progression of symptoms is different from one person to another.

 The neurons that are affected usually produce a chemical called dopamine, which is a chemical messenger that the neurons use to communicate with one another and their target tissues.
 Dopamine is involved in coordinating movement, which is why people with Parkinson’s disease typically have movement-related (motor) problems like shaking, rigidity and difficulty walking.